Santiburke/Santiburke/README.md

 ## 🧑‍💻 Contributions & Collaboration

-I am open to contribute to anthing Cybersecurity and or cloud.
+- I am open to contributing to anything Cybersecurity and or cloud.
 ---

 ### 🚨 A Few Words from Me:

-> "Security is not only a career path for me, its a ritual, its a state of mine." – KBurke
+> "Security is not only a career path for me, its a ritual, its a state of mind." – KBurke